Apple's New Swift Testing – Updated 2025

 Fine print:

-Objects and functions may have arbitrary tags created by the user.
+Define semantic tags once and reuse.
 This enhances your ability to group them in different ways in the Xcode test navigator.

 import Testing